Chicago-Area Schools with Fashion Marketing Programs

 Columbia College's fashion programs address the aesthetics of fashion, the business of fashion and factors that influence fashion.
 Students are encouraged to complete internship experiences to gain job skills and make connections in the field.

-Bachelor of Arts in Fashion Business
+Bachelor of Arts in Fashion Studies

-Bachelor of Arts in Apparel Merchandising
+Bachelor of Arts in Fashion Merchandising

 College of DuPage